Find Affordable College Courses

 Master’s Degrees in Molecular Medicine

 There are 12 schools in the United States where you can get your master's degree in molecular medicine.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 37% were students from underrepresented racial-ethnic groups.
-Also, 3.3% of molecular medicine graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 50% were from an underrepresented racial-ethnic group.
+Also, 2.7% of molecular medicine graduates were international students.

 Education Levels of Molecular Medicine Majors

-In 2020-2021, 30 master's degrees were awarded to molecular medicine majors.
+During the most recent year for which data is available, 74 people earned their master's degree in molecular medicine.
 This earns it the #280 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in molecular medicine at each degree level.